Explore the features of Drone and improve your workflow with UVI Sound Designer, Antoine Martin.

 You can save and load your own presets using the dedicated buttons next to the Presets menu, and they are easy to make!

 For instance, try to use the randomize button just below the Sound source menu to pick up a random sample amongst the hundreds included.
-Once you are happy, put the FX Mix to 100% in order to fully hear the Keygroup effects (Distortion, Harmonics, Filter), and mess around with them in the Fx page.
-Finally, in the Edit page, activate the XY LFO to make the sound more lively.
+Once you are happy, put the FX Mix to 100% in order to fully hear the Keygroup effects (Distortion, Harmonics, Filter), and mess around with them in the FX page.
+Finally, on the Edit page, activate the XY LFO to make the sound more lively.
 Ta-dah!

 Discover more about Drone: www.uvi.net/drone